Storm Water Utility Fee

 The City of Burlington offers a storm water credit to users that offset their impact to the storm water collection network.
 The credit is provided in the form of an ERU reduction by percentage.
-Applicants should carefully review the Storm Water Utility Fee Credit Program and evaluate which criteria they meet.
+Applicants should carefully review the Storm Water Utility Fee Credit Program (PDF) and evaluate which criteria they meet.

 What is the purpose of a storm water credit?

 The storm water credit program offers alternatives for users with high impervious surface to reduce their impact on the storm water system by installing controls.
 Based on the effectiveness of the controls installed, storm water utility fees can be reduced up to 65%.

 Who is eligible for a storm water credit?

 Storm water credits can be obtained by all nonresidential users that are charged more than 1 ERU on their storm water utility fee.

 Upon identification of a qualifying infrastructure, users will complete the Storm Water Credit Application form